ueberdosis/tiptap/docs/src/docPages/overview/upgrade-guide.md

 ### 1. Explicitly register the Document, Text and Paragraph extensions

-Tiptap 1 tried to hide a few required extensions from you.
+Tiptap 1 tried to hide a few required extensions from you with the default setting `useBuiltInExtensions: true`.
 Be sure to explicitly import the [Document](/api/extensions/document), [Paragraph](/api/extensions/paragraph) and [Text](/api/extensions/text) extensions.

 ```js
 import Document from '@tiptap/extension-document'